ryedin/site/_introduction/getting-started.md

 ## Run an Application Locally

-`convox start` helps your team develop sophistated applications locally.
+`convox start` helps your team develop sophisticated applications locally.
 We maintain a set of [sample applications](https://github.com/convox-examples) that demonstrate a feature-rich development environment with:

 * Code syncing and server reloading
 * HTTP and HTTPS support